 While waiting at a crowded hotel check-in area, thieves stole suitcases of others standing near us by casually picking the suitcases up as if they were their own and walking out of the hotel while the guests checking in were busy at the counter.

 Keep suitcases with you at all times at the check-in counter.
-If you must check your bags, remove your valuables.
+Also, if you must check your bags with the hotel luggage storage (if your room is not ready), remove your valuables.

 10 – Travel Problem